Poland in September: tips for making the most of your autumn in Poland

 What we love about Toruń is that every major tourist attraction is within walking distance (even for children!).

-If you want to explore Poland, if you enjoy cities with a historic vibe, and if you like spiced ginger cookies… Toruń is your perfect weekend destination.
+If you want to explore Poland, enjoy cities with a historic vibe, and like spiced ginger cookies… Toruń is your perfect weekend destination.

 How to get there?
 What are the top attractions?
 Find out more in our post about visiting Toruń.